 3. A reputation for Innovation and creativity

-European games professionals rate the UK as the european market both where the best games are currently made and where they will be made in five years' time (source: GDC, 2016).
+European games professionals rate the UK as the european market where the best games are currently made and where they still will be made in five years' time (source: GDC, 2016).

 4. AN International outlook

 In the period 2015-2017, there was at least £1.75bn of inward investment in the UK games industry (source: Ukie).
 For example, in recent years Warner Bros. acquired Traveller's Tales, makers of titles such as LEGO Batman, LEGO Star Wars and LEGO Harry Potter.
 The UK hosts the European headquarters of overseas games companies such as Microsoft, Sony, Konami and Take-Two.

 5. Workforce & infrastructure

 This workforce has the youngest profile in the creative industries, and earns above the creative industries average (source: Creative Skillset, May 2015).
 It also has the highest number of jobs in mobile gaming across the EU 28, with an estimated 5,000 roles in 2015 (source: Deloitte/ISFE report quoted in Ukie fact sheet).
 Games orgaisations can draw from the biggest population of professional tech developers in Europe - more than 300,000 compared to the 113,000 calculated for Paris (source: Slush).